Libertus Van Bokkelen: Later career outside Maryland

 He was further involved in education outside of Maryland.
 In 1866, he was elected Director of the National Teachers Association, the predecessor to the National Education Association.
 He then became Secretary of the NTA in 1868 and then President in 1869.

 In 1871, he became rector of the St. John's Protestant Episcopal Church and head of the Jane Grey School at Mount Morris, New York, a Village near Buffalo, New York.
 In 1873, he was appointed rector of the Trinity Church in Buffalo, which position he held for twelve years.
 In Buffalo, he was a leading advocate for Civil Rights Reform and a member of the Society for the Promotion of Religion and Learning.

 Family and death

-In 1852 he married Abigail D'arcy and they had five children.
+In 1852 he married Amelia D'Arcy and they had five children.
 One of his sons became a minister like him.
+After his first wife's death in 1885, he married Naomi Macey Clark of Niagara NY.

 He died on All Saints' Day, November 1, 1889 and was buried in Chicago.